Approaching 40 years of age can be financially eye-opening.

 Those who don’t get serious about a retirement plan could wind up being forced to live off of Social Security someday.
 That’s not a great outcome.
 So think about your retirement goals, and get moving.

-If you’re not currently using a broker to invest for retirement (e.g., Vanguard, Schwab, Fidelity, and TD Ameritrade), it’s time to find one.
+If you’re not currently using a broker to invest for retirement (e.g., Vanguard, Schwab, or Fidelity, it’s time to find one.
 You could also consider hiring a financial advisor if you feel you can’t make significant progress on your own.

 General Retirement Savings Amount: As we covered earlier, a common practice is to have at least three times your annual salary saved up by the time you’re 40.
 So if you make $70,000 a year, have at least $210,000 put away in retirement accounts.
 If you make $100,000 per year, strive to have at least $300,000 put away.
 This may sound like a lot of money, but you need a lot of money to retire comfortably.